Table Of Contents:

 This manifests in different ways, the common being that the affected people become more aware of sounds, including quiet sounds, more than a neurotypical person staying in the same environment.
 This can result in any of the following;

-- Environmental sound may seem magnified and become distorted, painful or confused.
+- The environmental sound may seem magnified and become distorted, painful or confused.

 - Very quiet sounds such as distant conversations may be easily heard.